 Trail makers have a toolbox of similar tricks to give a newly finished (or freshly revamped) trail the appearance of being more natural.
 For instance, they may replant older shrubs every 10 feet or so along the edge of the trail, adding to apparent age.

 Trail crews also carefully orient stones along the way so their weathered faces are visible, again giving the appearance the the trail is aged and worn.
-Old logs and other staged bits of nature along the sides of trials can help set the scene as well.
+Old logs and other staged bits of nature along the sides of trails can help set the scene as well.

 Trail crews and their equipment also have an impact, which likewise has to be addressed and minimized.
 As CCC Backcountry Cook and Trail Manager Kelly Kate Warren enumerates, crew camps can require a lot of stuff: “huge tarps for shelter, a wall tent for the kitchen, a latrine, a fire pit, grey water disposal, and tents to house 20 people.”